openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

 When evaluating the privacy considerations, it is important to differentiate between the initial handshake and session resumption phases.

-## Initial Handshake vs. Session Resumption

-It's important to differentiate between the initial handshake and session resumption when considering the usage of PSK in EDHOC.

   1. **Initial Handshake**: a fresh CRED_PSK is used to establish a secure connection.
   2. **Session Resumption**: the same PSK identifier (ID_CRED_PSK) is reused each time EDHOC is executed.
     While this reuses enhances efficiency and reduces the overhead of key exchanges, it presents privacy risks if not managed properly.